Flupyradifurone

-Flupyradifurone is an organic heterocyclic compound.
-It is used as a novel butenolide insecticide.
-Flupyradifurone shows efficient protection to crops and is much safer for non-target organisms compared to other commercial insecticides.
-Flupyradifurone was developed by Bayer CropScience under the name Sivanto.
+Flupyradifurone is a systemic butenolide insecticide developed by Bayer CropScience under the name Sivanto.
+Flupyradifurone protects crops from sap-feeding pests such as aphids and is safer for non-target organisms compared to other insecticides.
 Sivanto was launched in 2014 since it obtained its first commercial registration in central America (Guatemala and Honduras).
 Insecticide Resistance Action Committee (IRAC) classified Flupyradifurone as 4D subset (butenolide) and it is the first pesticide in the butenolide category.
-In 2015, it was approved by EU.
+It was approved by European Union in 2015.

 Characteristics

-Flupyradifurone is an agonist of insect nicotinic acetylcholine receptors (nAChRs).
-Some research pointed out some of the sucking pests have built resistances to nearly all kinds of chemical pesticides.
-However, Flupyradifurone shows good effectiveness on aphids and whitefly controlling and help to maintain yields of crops such as vegetables, fruits, cotton, and coffee.
+Sap-feeding insects have developed resistance to nearly all other kinds of insecticides but flupyradifurone is effective at controlling aphids and whitefly, thereby maintaining yields of crops such as vegetables, fruits, cotton, and coffee.
 It also demonstrated positive toxicological and ecotoxicological safety.

-According to the research, flupyradifurone has a high rate of uptake by plants and crops.
+According to a study by Bayer, who developed the compound, flupyradifurone has a high rate of uptake by plants and crops.
 The authors used phosphor imaging analysis to monitor the uptake and translocation of [pyridinylmethyl-14C]-labeled flupyradifurone by tomato plants.
 The result revealed fast root uptake and the even distribution of labeled flupyradifurone in the entire plant.
 Flupyradifurone is delivered via xylem translocation in the plants.
 The concentration in the plants reached the highest point in 7 and 14 days.
 After 24 days of the application, a significant decline is observed.
 Flupyradifurone also featured excellent speed of action.
 The speed of action can be observed by the prohibition of honeydew excretion.
 After applying the flupyradifurone to the plant by spraying, the honeydew excretion is inhibited within 2 hours and all the aphids die after 48 hours.
-The result demonstrated that flupyradifurone has an exceptional speed of action compared to other commercial pesticide.
+The result demonstrated that flupyradifurone has an exceptional speed of action compared to other insecticides.

 Flupyradifurone presented potent efficacy in controlling aphids and whiteflies.
 According to bioassays research, the flupyradifurone has lower LC50 numbers of aphid and whitefly compared to imidacloprid.
 In the field trial, flupyradifurone controlled the lettuce aphid at a favorable rate via foliar applying.
 It had the highest efficiency (96%) of controlling lettuce aphid after 6–10 days of the application.

 Mode of action

-Insect nicotinic acetylcholine receptors will interact with flupyradifurone.
-When flupyradifurone binds to the protein receptor of insects, this will cause depolarizing ion current to nerve cells.
-Insect cannot detoxify of flupyradifurone according to the research of CYP6CM1-mediated metabolism.
-Since flupyradifurone cannot be inactivated by acetylcholinesterase, It will lead to the failure of nerve system of insects and end up with the death of insects.
+Flupyradifurone is an agonist of insect nicotinic acetylcholine receptors, causing depolarization of nerve cells membranes.
+Insects cannot detoxify flupyradifurone according to the research of CYP6CM1-mediated metabolism.
+Since flupyradifurone cannot be inactivated by acetylcholinesterase, it will lead to the failure of nerve system of insects and end up with the death of insects.